-Annual abundance of spring Chinook at Prosser Dam has increased from a 1982-2000 average of about 4,000 fish to a 2001-2021 average of about 9,200 fish.
+Annual abundance of spring Chinook at Prosser Dam has increased from a 1982-2000 average of about 4,000 fish to a 2001-2022 average of about 9,100 fish.
 These increases can be attributed to returns from the Cle Elum supplementation program beginning in 2001, improved freshwater passage conditions, improved marine survival, and habitat restoration and enhancement work.
-Annual abundance of summer/fall Chinook at the Yakima River mouth has increased from a 1983-1999 average of about 1,200 fish to a 2000-2021 average of about 6,300 fish.
+Annual abundance of summer/fall Chinook at the Yakima River mouth has increased from a 1983-1999 average of about 1,200 fish to a 2000-2022 average of about 6,200 fish.
 While this increase coincides with improved ocean conditions, some of the increase may also be due to improved passage in the mainstem Columbia River, and improvements in spawning and rearing protocols.
-Approximately 620 summer-run Chinook were estimated to pass above Prosser Dam in 2021.
-Adult passage of Coho Salmon at Prosser Dam in 2021 was approximately 12,475 fish.
-Coho returns to Prosser averaged over 6,000 fish from 1998-2021 (an order of magnitude improvement from the average for years prior to the project) including estimated returns of wild/natural coho averaging over 800 fish annually since 2001.
+Approximately 370 summer-run Chinook were estimated to pass above Prosser Dam in 2022.
+Adult passage of Coho Salmon at Prosser Dam in 2022 was approximately 6,370 fish.
+Coho returns to Prosser averaged over 6,000 fish from 1998-2022 (an order of magnitude improvement from the average for years prior to the project) including estimated returns of wild/natural coho averaging over 800 fish annually since 2001.

 Trends in adult productivity indices for Yakima Basin natural-origin spring Chinook appear to be very similar for both Upper Yakima and Naches populations.
 Trends in adult productivity indices for natural-origin coho are not as clear.
 Under present conditions, productivity for spring Chinook appears to peak at about 1,000 to 1,500 spawners and decline as spawner abundance approaches 2,000 fish or greater.
 These data indicate that density-dependent limiting factors depress natural productivity at fairly low population abundance in the Yakima River Basin.
 Until these factors are fully addressed, supplementation yields higher overall productivity rates and can be used to return adults to fisheries and to augment natural spawning populations.

-For smolt migration years 2000 to present, annual abundance estimates of juvenile smolts migrating downstream at Prosser Dam averaged 222,222 wild/natural spring Chinook, 319,780 CESRF-origin spring Chinook, 42,000 wild/natural-origin coho, and 268,800 hatchery-origin coho.
-Preliminary smolt-to-adult survival indices averaged approximately 2.3% and 2.9% for natural-origin spring Chinook and coho, respectively.
+For smolt migration years 2000 to present, annual abundance estimates of juvenile smolts migrating downstream at Prosser Dam averaged 201,770 wild/natural spring Chinook, 323,920 CESRF-origin spring Chinook, 41,600 wild/natural-origin coho, and 269,900 hatchery-origin coho.
+Preliminary smolt-to-adult survival indices averaged approximately 2.3% and 2.8% for natural-origin spring Chinook and coho, respectively.
 Because of many complexities associated with the production of smolt indices, these data are useful for analysis of trends but should not be used as direct citations of, or for comparisons of marked and unmarked, smolt-to-adult survival rates.
 Substantial juvenile mortality occurs as smolts migrate through the Yakima River system.
 Strategies have been proposed to address limiting factors and improve survival of emigrating Yakima Basin juveniles.
 As these strategies are implemented, we expect smolt and smolt-to-adult survival to improve.

 Spatial distribution of spring Chinook spawners has increased as a result of acclimation site location, salmon homing fidelity and more fully seeding preferred spawning habitats.
-Spring Chinook redd counts in the Teanaway River increased from a pre-supplementation average of 3 redds per year to a post-supplementation average of 50 redds per year.
+Spring Chinook redd counts in the Teanaway River increased from a pre-supplementation average of 3 redds per year to a post-supplementation average of 49 redds per year.
 Fall Chinook redd distribution in the Yakima River Basin appears to be experiencing a transition with an increasing proportion of redds observed above Prosser Dam in the most recent decade.
 This change is primarily attributed to substantial changes in lower Yakima River habitats in recent years.
-Redd counts and spatial distribution of coho have increased substantially in recent years, with approximately 400 redds enumerated annually on average in tributaries in the upper watersheds since 2004.
-In 2020/2021, 492 coho redds were observed in tributaries in the Naches and Upper Yakima Subbasins.
-Approximately 66 redds were found in the Naches River and over 32 were found in the mainstem Yakima River above Roza Dam.
+Redd counts and spatial distribution of coho have increased substantially.
+In 2022, 432 coho redds were observed in tributaries in the Naches and Upper Yakima Subbasins.